Mamak stall

-Mamak stalls are indoor and open-air food establishments found in Southeast Asia, especially in Malaysia and Singapore, that typically serve food derived from Indian Muslim and Pakistani cuisines, unique to the region.
+Mamak stalls are indoor and open-air food establishments found in Southeast Asia, especially in Malaysia and Singapore, that typically serve food derived from Tamil Muslim cuisine, often combined with culinary elements unique to maritime Southeast Asia.

 History

 Certain Mamak stalls, such as this example in Kuala Lumpur, may remain open 24 hours a day.

 Mamak stalls originate from Tamil Muslims, most of whom migrated from South India and Ceylon (modern-day Sri Lanka) to the Malay Peninsula and other locations in Southeast Asia centuries ago.
 They are regarded as part of the "Malaysian Indian/Singaporean Indian" community, or "Straits Indian".
 Archaeological findings in the Bujang Valley of Kedah suggest a trade relationship with India as early as the 1st to 5th century C.E.
 An inscription dated 779 AD that refers to the trade relationship between the Tamilakam and the region was found in Nakhon Si Thammarat, Southern Thailand, dating to the Nakhon Si Thammarat Kingdom.

 The word "mamak" is from the Tamil term for maternal uncle, or maa-ma.
 In Singapore and Malaysia, it is used by children as an honorific to respectfully address adults such as shopkeepers.
 Although the origins of the word are benign and neutral, it can sometimes be used as a derogatory term and insult against the South Asian Muslim community in Malaysia and Singapore, and therefore its usage is generally avoided outside of specifically referring to mamak stalls.

 Mamak stalls and Hindu stalls are alike except that mamaks, who are Muslims, do not serve pork but do serve beef, whereas Hindus serve neither beef nor pork.
 There are also similar stalls run by local Malays.